linl33/bohemia/guide/guide2.md

 - Log into the AWS console: aws.amazon.com
 - In the upper right hand corner select "Sign-into Console"
 - Click the “Launch a virtual machine” option under “Build a solution”
-- Select “Ubuntu Server 18.04 LTS (HVM)” # ALTERNATIVE !: Amazon Linux 2 AMI (HVM) SSD
+- Select "Amazon Linux 2 AMI (HVM) SSD"
 -To the far right select 64-bit (x86)
 - Click “select”
-- Choose the default instance type (General purpose, t2.micro, etc.)
+- Choose the default instance type (General purpose, t2.large, 2 vCPUs, 8 gb memory, etc.)
-- In the "Configure Instance" section, for the "Auto-assign Public IP" section, select "Enable"
 - Click “Review and launch”
 - Click “Edit security groups”
 - Ensure that there is an SSH type rule with source set to `0.0.0.0/0` to allow any address to SSH in.
 Set "Source" to "Anywhere"